5 Ways to Welcome Remote Contingent Workers

 Be sure regular communication with remote temporary workers is a cornerstone of your operation.
 Schedule meetings with remote workers at regular intervals to communicate department updates, review process changes, and stay connected to how temporary workers are feeling.
 Emphasize that hiring managers are always available for questions or concerns, and remote contingent workers will know their contributions are appreciated.

-Remote But Never Removed
+Remote but Never Removed

 The past few years have shown remote work is likely to increase for specific labor categories.
 As more workers accomplish their tasks from home, ensure your policies for including remote contingent labor stay adaptive and flexible.
 Remote temporary workers are critical across industries, and investing in their employee experience can bring long-lasting benefits to employers.
+For more on how Knowledge Services can help meet your organization’s staffing and recruiting needs, contact us.